FishiaT/arcmodwiki/docs/private-server.md

 ![image](https://gist.github.com/assets/74685931/a6c2a2a2-5981-45ba-9a4d-a419d6ec9d3a)

-Your local IP address will most likely be the first item in the list (in this case, since I am using Ethernet connection, it will be the first one.)
-Copy that IP address or memorize it.
+Now, ignore everything with "Virtual" in it (as those are for Hyper-V, Wi-Fi hotspots or ad-hoc networks, all of which has nothing to do with what we are doing).
+Check what type of internet connection are you using (either Ethernet or Wi-Fi) and then pick the appropriate adapter.
+In this case, my computer is connected through Ethernet connection, and it has a Broadcom adapter, I will pick the first one.

 !!! tip "About local IP addresses"
-    This is your ***local*** IP address, meaning it can only be accessed by devices that are connected to the same network.
+    This IP address is **not** a public IP address, and therefore cannot be accessed from other networks.

 You may now close that window and press **CTRL + ALT + M** or **Tools > Map Remote...**, tick **Enable Map Remote** and press **Add**.
 Tweak it like this:

 ![image](https://gist.github.com/assets/74685931/ab49da64-b284-462e-a549-3836e1eaa8a3)

 In the **Map To** section, the **Host** textbox needs to be your local IP address that you got from above, and the **Port** textbox is a 4 digit number that your server will be running on.
-Pick any numbers you want **except** for ports like 8888 or 8889 and memorize it along with your local IP address.
+Pick any numbers you want **except** for common ports like 8888 and the two ports that you have put in when setting up the prory above (both HTTP and SOCKS) and memorize it along with your local IP address.
 Press **OK**.
 The map remote interface should look like this in the end:

 ![image](https://gist.github.com/assets/74685931/10135270-6146-4865-9e6c-29e8d87cd690)